Skew-symmetric approximations of posterior distributions: 2. Skew-symmetric approximations of posterior distributions

-Note that Algorithm~\ref{alg1} only requires simulation from the original symmetric approximation \smash{${f}^*_{\hat{\btheta}}(\btheta)$} and the computation of the skewness--inducing factor \smash{$w^*_{\hat{\btheta}}(\btheta)$}, which is analytically--available in Definition~\ref{def_1} and does not depend on intractable quantities.
-The first task is straightforward whenever the perturbed density \smash{${f}^*_{\hat{\btheta}}(\btheta)$} arises from one of the routinely--implemented approximation schemes discussed in Section~\ref{sec_2}, and, when the interest is in more complex functionals, it is often required also for inference~under \smash{${f}^*_{\hat{\btheta}}(\btheta)$}.
-The second, requires instead the evaluation of the likelihood, which enters the definition of \smash{$w^*_{\hat{\btheta}}(\btheta)$}.
-Although this yields some increment in sampling costs relative to inference under \smash{${f}^*_{\hat{\btheta}}(\btheta)$}, as illustrated~in~the empirical studies in Section~\ref{sec_4}, the gains obtained in approximation accuracy often justify this additional cost.
-Moreover, as clarified in Section~\ref{eff_ev}, in several routinely--implemented models~such~as,~e.g., generalized linear models, it is possible to devise computationally--efficient strategies for evaluating \smash{$w^*_{\hat{\btheta}}(\btheta)$}.

-It shall be also emphasized that the aforementioned likelihood evaluations are standard in state--of--the--art sampling--based inference schemes, such as, for example, importance sampling, Metropolis--Hastings, Hamiltonian Monte Carlo and sequential Monte Carlo \citep[e.g.,][]{Chopin_2017,chopin2020introduction}.
-However, unlike for Algorithm~\ref{alg1}, these schemes introduce additional complexities, which often require further tuning and do not ensure a rejection--free i.i.d.\ sampling strategy.
-To this~end, Algorithm~\ref{alg1} achieves a sensibile balance between the tractability ensured by \smash{${f}^*_{\hat{\btheta}}(\btheta)$} and the increased~accuracy associated with state--of--the--art sampling schemes targeting the exact posterior~density.
+Notice that Algorithm~\ref{alg1} only requires simulation from the symmetric approximation $\bar{q}_{n,{\btheta}^*}(\btheta)$ and computation of the skewing factor $w_{n,{\btheta}^*}(\btheta)$, which is analytically-available in Definition~\ref{def_1}, and it does not depend on intractable quantities.
+The first task is straightforward whenever the unperturbed density $\bar{q}_{n,{\btheta}^*}(\btheta)$ arises from one of the routinely implemented approximation schemes discussed in Section~\ref{sec_2}.
+Moreover, when the interest lies in more complex functionals, sampling is often needed also for inference under $\bar{q}_{n,{\btheta}^*}(\btheta)$.
+The second task requires instead the evaluation of the likelihood, which enters (together with the prior) the definition of $w_{n,{\btheta}^*}(\btheta)$.
+Although this yields some increments in sampling costs relative to inference under $\bar{q}_{n,{\btheta}^*}(\btheta)$, it is important to emphasize that multiple internal likelihood evaluations are standard in popular algorithms for Bayesian inference.
+Important examples include Metropolis--Hastings, Hamiltonian Monte Carlo, sequential Monte Carlo, EP, coordinate ascent variational inference, and its black-box extensions \citep[e.g.][]{blei2017variational,chopin2020introduction,Chopin_2017,kucukelbir2017automatic,ranganath2014black,tan2023variational,vehtari2020expectation}.
+However, unlike for Algorithm~\ref{alg1}, these schemes introduce additional complexities, which often imply further tuning and non-negligible increments in the overall runtimes.
+Hence, the cost of inference under $q_{n,{\btheta}^*}(\btheta)$ is often dominated by the one required to obtain its less accurate symmetric counterpart $\bar{q}_{n,{\btheta}^*}(\btheta)$ via state-of-the-art algorithms, and it substantially reduces the runtimes of other routine use computational methods.
+These important gains are illustrated in Section~\ref{sec_logistic} for a challenging real-data application with $n=30{,}524$ and $d = 62$.
+In this case, sampling $10{,}000$ values from the skew-symmetric approximation under Algorithm~\ref{alg1} requires only $8$ seconds.
+This runtime is orders of magnitude lower than, for example, the $\approx$ 1 hour required to obtain a sample of the same size from Hamiltonian Monte Carlo implemented in \texttt{rstan}.